alexsteinerde/docker-client-swift-mac-app/README.md

 This is a demo client implementation of the [Docker Client](https://github.com/alexsteinerde/docker-client-swift).

+Disclaimer: This project is not a demonstration on how to use SwiftUI in the best way but instead on how it is possible to integrate the Docker client into a SwiftUI project.

 ## Demo
 This demo project shows you how to use the `DockerClient` library and how to implement a simple Mac app that lists all available containers and images.